droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 A player who opens the closet door finds that the hook that opens the trapdoor has been unscrewed and removed from its socket.
 Although it can’t speak, Pidlwick II can use simple nods, gestures, and diagrams to communicate that it has hidden the hook somewhere in the guest suite.
 However, because Pidlwick II is lonely and wants to play a game, it won’t initially share where the hook is hidden.
 However, if asked, it tilts its head to the side and looks thoughtful, as if it’s listening for something.

 Pidlwick II has hidden the hook in the guest room clock.
-A player who spends 1 minute searching the clock for secrets and succeeds on a DC 20 Intelligence (Investigation) check finds a hidden storage compartment in the portion of the clock corresponding to the castle’s north tower, which ordinarily holds <span class="citation">K20.
+A player who spends 1 minute searching the clock for secrets and succeeds on a DC 30 Perception to Search or DC 28 Crafting check to Investigate finds a hidden storage compartment in the portion of the clock corresponding to the castle’s north tower, which ordinarily holds <span class="citation">K20.
 Heart of Sorrow (p.
 59)</span> and <span class="citation">K60.
 North Tower Peak (p.
 74)</span>.

-A player who treats Pidlwick II kindly and succeeds on a DC 12 Diplomacy check can convince it to shyly point to the clock on the wall if asked for the hook’s location.
+A player who treats Pidlwick II kindly and succeeds on a DC 23 Diplomacy check can convince it to shyly point to the clock on the wall if asked for the hook’s location.

 > [!abstract]+ **Threatening Pidlwick II**
-> If a player threatens Pidlwick II and succeeds on a DC 10 Charisma (Intimidation) check, Pidlwick II shyly takes their hand and leads them toward <span class="citation">K47.
+> If a player threatens Pidlwick II and succeeds on a DC 21 Intimidation check, Pidlwick II shyly takes their hand and leads them toward <span class="citation">K47.
 Portrait of Strahd (p.
 68)</span>.
 Through crude hand gestures, it beckons for them to stand directly before the bricked-up stone wall blocking access to <span class="citation">K21.
 South Tower Stair (p.
 59)</span>.
 >
 > If the player does so, it then attempts to push them down the stairs as described in <span class="citation">Pidlwick II (p.
 73)</span>.
 A player who fails the Reflex saving throw falls down one hundred feet of stairs before falling through the bricked-up stone wall blocking access to <span class="citation">K48.
 Offstair (p.
 70)</span>, taking damage as described in <span class="citation">K59.
 High Tower Peak (p.
 73)</span>.
 Whether the player succeeds or fails, Pidlwick II then immediately vanishes from sight, leaving behind a faint sound of tinny, clanking metal that sounds almost like laughter.
 The sound soon fades into silence.
 >